The following definitions and rules of interpretation apply in these Conditions.

 8.1.
 The price for Goods:

 8.3.
-In respect of Goods, the Supplier shall invoice the Customer on or at any time after completion of delivery.
+The Supplier shall invoice the Customer for the goods on or at any time after completion of delivery.

 8.4.
 The Customer shall pay each invoice submitted by the Supplier: